ALTERNATIVE THERAPY FOR ALZHEIMER’S WAS ORIGINALLY PUBLISHED BY JOHN SCHMID ON APRIL 28, 2012

 Several studies have found compelling evidence that certain aromatherapy oils have a positive effect on the mood, behavior, and even on the cognitive functioning of people with dementia.
 Aromatherapy is the use of volatile plant oils to improve psychological and physical health and prevent disease, and to affect mood.
 These “essential oils” are distilled from different parts of plants and contain the essence of the plant.

 Essential plant oils are safe if a few, simple precautions are followed.
-If you have a question or a concern about the proper or safe use of any aromatherapy product, please call (our phone number is at the top of every page on the Website) or contact us.
+If you have a question or a concern about the proper or safe use of any aromatherapy product, please contact us.
 Or ask a professional aromatherapist.
 Read more about aromatherapy as an alternative therapy for Alzheimer’s disease.

 Art therapy is quickly becoming one of the most thoroughly documented alternative therapy for Alzheimer’s disease.
 Art therapists and activity professionals have long known that for people with Alzheimer’s, creating art as well as enjoying art opens up avenues of cognition and communication that were often thought to be lost forever.